Do you want to dynamically change the oEmbed width and height in WordPress?

 By default, WordPress does a great job at embedding videos and other oEmbeds in your posts and pages.
-However, sometimes you may want to dynamically change the embed width and height.
+However, based on our experience, you sometimes need more control over their size.

-In this article, we will show you how to dynamically change the oEmbed width and height in WordPress.
+In this article, we’ll show you how to dynamically change the oEmbed width and height in WordPress.

 Why Set Dynamic OEmbed Width and Height in WordPress